Honors & Awards

 The 2014 Wisconsin state champion in the 100-yard breaststroke, Worlton was an All-American in the event during her prep career.
 A four-time letterwinner at Nicolet High School in Fox Point, Wis., Worlton also broke Schroeder YMCA Swim Team records in both the 100- and 200-yard breaststroke.

 The daughter of Jane and David Worlton, Gwen was born Dec.
 15, 1997 in Torrance, Calif.
 Gwen has a sister, Chloe, and two brothers, Teague and Owen.
-Gwen is majoring in nutrition, exercise and health science and earned academic All-Big Ten honors in 2018.
+Gwen is majoring in nutrition, exercise and health science and earned academic All-Big Ten honors in 2018 and 2019.
 She is a two-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
+She was a member of the Tom Osborne Citizenship Team in 2017, 2018 and 2019.
 She chose Nebraska over Auburn, Purdue and Miami of Ohio.

 |50 Free||23.81||Big Ten Championships (2018)|